-By this time, Christians, you see what glory there is in this good word: 'All things shall work together for good to them that love God.'
-And that none may have the face to say all this is but conceit; I shall, in the next place, bring in clear and undeniable evidence, that it is certainly and unquestionably so as hath been faid: and therefore know,
+By this time, Christians, you see what glory there is in this good word: "All things shall work together for good to them that love God."
+And that none may have the face to say all this is but conceit, I shall, in the next place, bring in clear and undeniable evidence, that it is certainly and unquestionably so as hath been said: and therefore know,

-5. That all things do, and shall certainly work ' for good to them that love God.'
-This (besides the testimony of the scripture) I shall make evident from these three propositions:
+5th, That all things do, and shall certainly work 'for good to them that love God.'
+This, (besides the testimony of the scripture,) I shall make evident from these three propositions:

-1. There is a Divine Providence that governs the world.

-2. The defign of providence, is the accomplishment of the good purpose and promise of God.

-3. The providence of God shall never fail of accomplishing

-its end.

-1. There is a Divine Providence which governs the world; the Epicureans, who deny Providence, and leave all on chance and fortune, may as well deny that there is a God, which yet they are ashamed to stand to.
+- 1. There is a Divine providence that governs the world. - 2.
+The design of providence is the accomplishment of the good purpose and promise of God. - 3.
+The providence of God shall never fail of accomplishing its end. - 1.
+There is a Divine providence which governs the world.
+The Epicureans, who deny providence, and leave all on chance and fortune, may as well deny that there is a God, which yet they are ashamed to stand to.
 Of Epicurus himself it was said, Quem nihil pudendum pudet, pudet tamen Deum negare.